-We review the Manjaro Linux with decade-old hardware and new hardware to test how it performs.
+We review the Manjaro Linux with decade-old hardware and new hardware to test its performance.
 Here are the results.

-A few days back, we received several comments on why we have not included “Manjaro Linux” in the article we published – “best Linux Distributions of 2022“.
+A few months back, we received several comments on why we have not included “Manjaro Linux” in the article we published – “best Linux Distributions“.
 So, I decided to review Manjaro’s current state and performance in various aspects of a desktop Linux operating system.

 I will be honest.
 I was slightly biased on Manjaro while drafting the above article, primarily due to several media coverages (source 1, source 2, source 3).
 However, when I saw the latest feedback of Manjaro in several forums, I thought, let’s find out about the actual state of this fantastic distro.